 Copper is perhaps the best-known base metal, and it’s not hard to see why.
-It has a wide range of applications, and is used in everything from wiring and plumbing to coinage and electronics.
+It has a wide range of applications and is used in everything from wiring and plumbing to coinage and electronics.
 Indeed, copper is so widely used that it’s considered a valuable indicator for health of the global economy — some people even refer to the red metal as “Dr. Copper.”

 Investing in base metals: Zinc and lead

 Any discussion of zinc would be incomplete without a mention of lead.
 While they have different uses, they tend to be found together, often in conjunction with copper.
 For that reason, zinc market activity can affect lead market activity (and vice versa).
-That can sometimes cause problems, but at the moment both metals are performing relatively well.

 Investing in base metals: Other options

 Nevertheless, some investors still believe that both of these metals could present opportunities for investors.
 After all, those who get in early during down markets can sometimes see incredible profits later on.
-Again, the key of course is to be informed and do adequate due diligence.
+Again, the key, of course, is to be informed and do adequate due diligence.

 Don’t forget to follow us @INN_Resource for real-time news updates!

-Securities Disclosure: I, Charlotte McLeod, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Olivia Da Silva, hold no direct investment interest in any company mentioned in this article.